 The benefits and considerations of my approach to receiving decks before meetings

 - Does the startup fit our investment mandate and interests?
 If not we aren’t going to invest anyway

 - No wasted meeting if there is an obvious portfolio conflict

 - I read faster than people talk, so reading a deck before a call means more time spent on the value-add bits

 - Avoid uncomfortable situations

-- If founders know I always want a pitch deck, than founders who don’t like sharing decks won’t contact me or will adjust their pitch deck before sending to me.
-Either way there are no situations I have to say ‘do or don’t, up to you’ which is not a nice thing to do.
+- If founders know I always want a pitch deck, then founders who don’t like sharing decks, won’t contact me or will adjust their pitch deck before sending to me.
+Either way, there are no situations I have to say ‘do or don’t, up to you’ which is not a nice thing to do.

 - Better outcomes

 - With enough lead time, the subconscious processes the opportunity